fordpic/code-everyday/log.md

 DAY 2: April 8, 2021

 Today's Progress: Completed 3 entry level Python challenges: finding the shortest word in a string, finding the sum of minimums in three lists, and splitting strings and grouping them in a list and a certain index.
-I continued to dive into AWS Amplify and the BeatifulSoup framework for the Hack Week project as well.
+I continued to dive into AWS Amplify and the BeautifulSoup framework for the Hack Week project as well.

 Thoughts: I had a good time doing the Python challenges today and continuing to learn the flexible language; day 2 couldn't have gone better, considering I started learning Python on the first day of the challenge!
 Hope to continue to improve over the coming days & weeks.
 The BeautifulSoup framework was giving me a good bit of trouble getting it imported, but now it's feeling very powerful and I'm glad I chose to learn it for this week's mini project.